 - No ACL on https (i.e. TCP 443 port)

-Server GUID can be retrieved via Apex One web console > Agents > Agent management.
+- Server GUID can be retrieved from Apex One web console > Agents > Agent management..

-Depending on the troubleshooting scope, the Support Connector Tool may collect the following information:
+Depending on the troubleshooting scope, the Support Connector Tool collects one or more of the following information, but not limited to:

 - User account

 - Domain name

 - Would Support Connector collect any Personally Identifiable Information (PII) without notice?

 - Support Connector will NOT collect PII without user notice.
 It will only send GUID for task checking on hourly basis.

 - ONLY when a support ticket has been created and customer acknowledged the deployment plan, a SCP could be deployed to agent side for debug information collection.